bazoka-kaka/nodejs-useful/README.md

 - client uses to request new access token
 - verified with endpoint & database
 - must be allowed to expire or logged out

+## Authorization vs Authentication

+- Authentication = the process of verifying who someone is
+- Authorization = the process of verifying what resources a user has access to
+- JSON web tokens:
+  - confirm authentication
+  - allow access to api endpoints
+  - endpoints provide data resources
+  - use authorization header

+## User Roles and Permissions

+- Provide different levels of access
+- Sent in access token payload
+- Verified with middleware